d4v7d/HeritageArt-CNN-ViT-Hybrid/documentation/From-Paper-to-Plan.md

 1. **A modern CNN** (ConvNeXt)
 2. **Hierarchical ViT** (Swin Transformer)
-3. **Hybrid CNN–ViT** (CoaT or U-Conformer-style architecture that fuses local convolutional bias with global self-attention)
+3. **Hybrid CNN–ViT** (CoaT architecture that fuses local convolutional bias with global self-attention)

 **Decoder**: One **state-of-the-art head** (**UPerNet**) used **across all backbones** for fairness.